 The Task Force group is also responsible for:

 - Providing timely feedback on UNWTO Silk Road programme strategies and action plans

 - Discuss and endorse the Silk Road Action Plan

 - Ensure the coordinated implementation of the Action Plan, including strategies for immediate and longer-term action

 - Promote coherent and coordinated messaging and information sharing

 - Share and exchange know-how and best practices

 Following Member States have nominated a Silk Road Task Force Representative (as of February 2017, enlisted Member States are grouped according to UNWTO's organizational structure):

-Europe: Armenia, Albania, Azerbaijan, Bulgaria, Croatia, Georgia, Greece, Israel, Italy, Kazakhstan, Kyrgyzystan, Russia, San Marino, Spain, Tajikistan, Turkey, Turkmenistan, Ukraine and Uzbekistan.
+Europe: Armenia, Albania, Azerbaijan, Bulgaria, Croatia, Georgia, Greece, Israel, Italy, Kazakhstan, Kyrgyzystan, Montenegro, Romania, San Marino, Spain, Tajikistan, Turkey, Turkmenistan, Ukraine and Uzbekistan.